doollee banner

 Literary Agent: n/a

-Stephen Unwin is Artistic Director of the Rose Theatre in Kingston.He founded English Touring Theatre in 1993, where his Shakespeare productions include A Midsummer Nights Dream, Hamlet, Macbeth, As You Like It, Henry IV, PArts One and Two, King Lear and Romeo and Juliet.
+Stephen Unwin is Artistic Director of the Rose Theatre in Kingston.He founded English Touring Theatre in 1993, where his Shakespeare productions include A Midsummer Nights Dream, Hamlet, Macbeth, As You Like It, Henry IV, Parts One and Two, King Lear and Romeo and Juliet.
 He is the winner of the 2003 Sam Wanamaker Shakespeare Globe Award.
-He directed Kenneth McLeishs translations of A Dolls House, Hedda Gabler and The Master Builder.
-He has directed more than fifty theatre and opera productions for the Royal National Theatre, English National Opera, the Royal Opera House, the Royal Court Theatre and many others.
+He directed Kenneth McLeishs translations of A Dolls House, Hedda Gabler and the Master Builder.
+He has directed more than fifty Theatre and opera productions for the Royal National Theatre, English National Opera, the Royal Opera House, the Royal Court Theatre and many others.
 His work has been seen at the Donmar Warehouse, the Almeida Theatre and the Old Vic.
 He has co-written A Pocket Guide to Twentieth Century Drama and A Pocket Guide to Ibsen, Chekhov and Strindberg (Faber and Faber), So You Want to be a Theatre Director?
 (Nick Hern Books) and A Guide to the Plays of Bertolt Brecht (Methuen).
+He was Visiting Professor at the University of California and the Judith E Wilson Visiting Fellow at Cambridge University.

 Buy Plays with Doollee